 The Bible has quite a bit to say about various gestures people made in antiquity.
 While some of them were used for unacceptable (obscene or sinful) purposes, others were not only good but also encouraged.
 Job, in defense of his integrity and righteousness before his friends, lists several things he did not do because of his fear of the Eternal.
 One of them was having his mouth kiss his hand (Job 31:14, 27 - 28).
 He is referring to a gesture made in homage to false gods such as those representing the sun, moon and stars (John Gill's Exposition).

 King Solomon, the wisest person who has ever lived, points out various gestures used by those who not only accuse others but also wish to carry out their perverse plans.
 He states, "A worthless person, a wicked man, walks with a perverse (obscene) mouth, winking with his eyes (a sign sometimes used in gambling), speaking with his feet, pointing with his fingers. . ."
 (Proverbs 6:12 - 14).

-While some gestures are merely referenced (and not condemned) in the Word, others are encouraged.
+While some gestures are merely referenced (and not considered obscene) in the Word, others are encouraged.
 For example, striking or joining hands was an ancient form of entering into an agreement or a treaty (Proverbs 6:1, 11:21).
 Shaking a hand above one's head was a beckoning sign to gather people together (Isaiah 13:2).
 Ancient Israel's priests were commanded to wave, before the Lord, a sheaf of newly harvested grain during the Days of Unleavened Bread (Leviticus 23:9 - 11).